 Some Government programs provide assistance through direct loans or loan guarantees.
 A direct loan is a disbursement of funds by the Government to a non-Federal borrower under a contract that requires repayment of such funds with or without interest and includes economically equivalent transactions, such as the sale of Federal assets on credit terms.
 A loan guarantee is any guarantee, insurance, or other pledge with respect to the payment of all or a part of the principal or interest on any debt obligation of a non-Federal borrower to a non-Federal lender.

-The Federal Credit Reform Act of 1990, as amended (FCRA), prescribes the budgetary treatment for Federal credit programs.
-Under this treatment, the budget records obligations and outlays up front, for the net cost to the Government, rather than recording the cash flows year by year over the term of the loan.
-FCRA treatment allows the comparison of direct loans and loan guarantees to each other, and to other methods of delivering assistance, such as grants.
+Under the budgetary treatment specified by the Federal Credit Reform Act of 1990, as amended (FCRA), the budget records obligations and outlays for direct loans and loan guarantees up front, for the net cost to the Government, rather than recording the cash flows year by year over the term of the loan.
+By differentiating between the net cost to the Government (which represents an allocation of resources) and the cash flows associated with the direct loan or loan guarantee (which represents the financing of that cost), FCRA treatment allows the comparison of direct loans and loan guarantees to each other, and to other methods of delivering assistance, such as grants, on an apples-to-apples basis.